 - The process of editing and updating Styles and collections is typically best performed in non-template drawings

-Your own personal experience with Style development and the intimate relationship of Style to the Civil 3D data behind should bear witness to the above.
+Your own personal experience with Style development and the intimate relationship of Style to the Civil 3D data behind should bear witness to the essential process mechanics outlined above.

 All Templates Must be Updated

-Civil 3D release and update maintenance may require the replacement and/or recreation of the template themselves due to both functional software changes and Civil 3D object model changes.
+Civil 3D release Upgrade and Civil 3D Update maintenance may require the replacement and/or recreation of the template themselves due to both functional software changes and Civil 3D object model changes.

-In most cases, the changes and updates required in any Civil 3D release or update are partial.
-Those changes pertain to very specific portions of the entire template Style collection.
+In most cases, the changes and updates required in any Civil 3D Upgrade or Update are partial.
+Those changes pertain to very specific portions of the entire template Style collections.

 The Civil 3D Style development process, therefore, tends to demand the creation and maintenance of separate Style library collections to maintain a consistent and separate state of the known good.

-Most of the Style Choice diversity and maintenance problem is functionally confined to a few Civil 3D Features.
+Most of the Style Choice diversity and maintenance problem is functionally confined to a few of the many Civil 3D Features.
 It is important to try and identify these.

 At the practical level 80%+ of the list of all Civil 3D Features require only a few Style, Label Style, and Set choices.
-We should identify these Civil 3D Features.
+We should identify those Civil 3D Features.

 Collections of Styles and Label Styles necessary to complete specific tasks also works in those specialized circumstances.
 These collections include Styles and Label Styles for multiple Civil 3D Features that, in effect, function together to optimize the task work.